Helix Energy Solutions Group Inc. (HLX) Shares Up Despite Recent Market Volatility - News Heater

 HLX’s Market Performance

-HLX stock saw an increase of 1.50% in the past week, with a monthly gain of 10.79% and a quarterly increase of 38.56%.
-The volatility ratio for the week is 2.96%, and the volatility levels for the last 30 days are 3.30% for Helix Energy Solutions Group Inc. (HLX).
-The simple moving average for the past 20 days is -0.08% for HLX’s stock, with a 25.47% simple moving average for the past 200 days.
+HLX stock saw an increase of 2.42% in the past week, with a monthly gain of 1.67% and a quarterly increase of 47.05%.
+The volatility ratio for the week is 2.93%, and the volatility levels for the last 30 days are 3.02% for Helix Energy Solutions Group Inc. (HLX).
+The simple moving average for the last 20 days is 2.40% for HLX stock, with a simple moving average of 28.40% for the last 200 days.

 Analysts’ Opinion of HLX